gomcat/flashcard_generator/README.md

 ## Contributing
 Contributions to enhance the functionality or efficiency of this script are welcome.
 Please ensure to follow best practices for code contributions.

-## License
-Include a license here, if applicable.